-If all the debentures are sold, we would expect to receive up to approximately \$229 million of net proceeds from this offering after paying estimated offering and related expenses and after paying our estimated average selling commissions, dealer manager fees, accountable and non-accountable expense allowances, wholesale commissions and our offering expenses.
-If the maximum offering were sold and the maximum commissions, fees and allowances were paid, the proceeds to us would be approximately \$229 million.
+If all the debentures are sold, we would expect to receive up to approximately \$223 million of net proceeds from this offering after paying estimated offering and related expenses, expected average commissions, dealer manager fees and non-accountable expense allowances.
+If the maximum offering were sold and the maximum commissions, fees and allowances were paid, the proceeds to us would be approximately \$217.5 million.
 There is no minimum amount of debentures that must be sold before we access investor funds.
 The exact amount of proceeds we receive may vary considerably depending on a variety of factors, including how long the debentures are offered.